 China's Great Inventions and The Irony of Fire Medicine

-Responsible for the compass, for paper, for printing... and gunpowder.
 Known in the western world as the Four Great Inventions, Ancient China revolutionised the world as we knew it.
 The lodestone compass was vital for navigation and exploration.
 The Egyptians invented papyrus in 3000 BC - however, the Chinese were the first to make paper (~8BC) that resembles what it is today.
 And after that?
-Printing, with wooden blocks, and perhaps the first mass-production of books.
+Printing, with wooden blocks, and perhaps the first mass-production

-Even the written language in neighbouring countries came from China.
-In Japan, they used Chinese characters.
-Their languages are exceptionally different from each other, so the Japanese eventually created two alphabets to express their grammar.
+Even the written language in neighbouring countries originated in China.
+Japan incorporated Chinese characters for their written language.
+Chinese and Japanese are exceptionally different languages, so the Japanese eventually created two alphabets to express their grammar.
 Korea also adapted the Chinese writing system to make their own alphabet, hangul.

 One invention in particular seems to have been an accidental discovery.
 Over 2000 years ago, Chinese alchemists started searching for the elixir of eternal life.
 They experimented with many chemical substances, including sulphur and nitrates.